Samuel Davenport (Australian politician)

+Life

-Davenport was fourth son of George Davenport, a wealthy English banker, and his wife Jane Devereux, née Davies, and was educated at Mill Hill School in North London.
-His father, had become an agent of the South Australia Company in England and together with partners Frederick Luck (quarter share) and Roger Cunliffe (one-eighth share) paid £4416 for a special survey of 4416 acre in South Australia, and sent his eldest son (George) Francis Davenport to select the land.
+Davenport was the fourth son of George Davenport, a wealthy English banker, and his wife Jane Devereux, née Davies, and was educated at Mill Hill School in North London.
+His father became an agent of the South Australia Company in England and together with partners Frederick Luck (quarter share) and Roger Cunliffe (one-eighth share) contracted to paid £4416 for a special survey of 4416 acre in South Australia, and sent his eldest son (George) Francis Davenport to select the land.
 Francis and his second wife Sarah Davenport (née Fincher) arrived in Adelaide in February 1840 aboard Rajasthan.
-After initially considering land near Port Lincoln, he selected land on the upper reaches of the River Angas, including what is now the town of Macclesfield.
+After initially considering land near Port Lincoln, he selected land later referred to as "Three Brothers", on the upper reaches of the River Angas, including what is now the town of Macclesfield.
 Francis returned to England in 1841, leaving Henry Giles to manage his affairs.

 Davenport married Margaret Fraser Cleland (1821 – 6 February 1902) on 1 June 1842.
-She would become known for her charitable work, closely associated with Emily Clark, Lady Colton and Catherine Helen Spence.
+She became known for her charitable work, closely associated with Emily Clark, Lady Colton and Catherine Helen Spence.

 Samuel, his wife and brother Robert (1816–1896) arrived in Adelaide from Hobart aboard Adelaide in February 1843.

 Francis and Sarah returned to Adelaide aboard Rajusthan in February 1843.
 He died at the Rundle Street home of William Giles on 8 April 1843.

 The remaining brothers lived at Macclesfield and managed the survey.
 Samuel continued to receive an annual allowance from his father.

 Davenport's first ventures in Australia were in mixed farming, almonds and vines, which had sparked his interest when he was in the south of France as a youth.
 He then tried sheep-farming with approximately 6000 sheep, but disease killed half of them.
 In 1860 he bought land near Port Augusta, and turned to ranching horses and cattle.
 He realised from his success that large-stock holdings made healthy profits in South Australia.